Yahoo Australia: Yahoo7

 Yahoo7 was founded in January 2006 as a cross-media entity which would expand the content distribution networks of both internet-centric Yahoo and broadcast corporation Seven Media Group (now Seven West Media).
 Yahoo7's logo incorporates Yahoo! branding with Seven West Media's red "7".
 Yahoo7 replaced Yahoo!'s Australian and New Zealand websites which had been in operation since September 1997, taking on the majority of Seven's online operations in the process.
 Ryan Stokes, current chairman of Seven's Pacific Magazines division, said in a media release that the Yahoo7 entity would provide a "leading platform to engage the online audiences with the best global products and locally relevant media content for their connected lives".

 In December 2006, Yahoo7 expanded its presence in New Zealand by partnering with Telecom New Zealand to establish Yahoo!Xtra.
 The venture was rebranded as Yahoo!
 New Zealand in April 2011 after Telecom sold its 49% share back to Yahoo7.

 In recent years, Yahoo7 has made a series of high-profile online acquisitions to supplement its core search and marketing businesses.
 The company purchased Australian sports tipping site OzTips in mid-2010 and acquired Australian group buying site Spreets for $40m in early 2011.
 Spreets saw its membership increase by 140 per cent to 1.18m since the acquisition.

+Yahoo!
+Australia

 In March 2018, Seven West Media sold its 50% stake in Yahoo7 to Oath.
 This is despite earlier reports where Oath would sell their stake.
 By this time, Seven was in the process of uncoupling its services from Yahoo7, through the establishment of 7plus replacing Plus 7, 7NEWS.com.au becoming the home for Seven News, and their travel website: 7Travel.